What is deadlock in SQL Server?

 How can I capture them?

-You can enable traceflag 1222 (or 1204 on SQL 2000) to capture deadlocks into the error log.
+You can enable trace flag 1222 (or 1204 on SQL 2000) to capture deadlocks in the error log.

-On SQL Server 2008 or later, the system_health extended event session is enabled by default, and automatically captures the deadlock graph.
+On SQL Server 2008 or later, the system_health extended event session is enabled by default and automatically captures the deadlock graph.

-You can check following the steps:
+You can check it by following these steps:

-1. Open SSMS, expand “Managment.
+- Open SSMS, and expand Managment.

 How can you fix them?